abpframework/abp/docs/en/framework/infrastructure/blob-storing/index.md

 * [Minio](./minio.md): Stores BLOBs on the [MinIO Object storage](https://min.io/).
 * [Aws](./aws.md): Stores BLOBs on the [Amazon Simple Storage Service](https://aws.amazon.com/s3/).

 More providers will be implemented by the time.
-You can [request](https://github.com/abpframework/abp/issues/new) it for your favorite provider or [create it yourself](./custom-provider.md) and [contribute](../../../contribution) to the ABP Framework.
+You can [request](https://github.com/abpframework/abp/issues/new) it for your favorite provider or [create it yourself](./custom-provider.md) and [contribute](../../../contribution) to the ABP.

 Multiple providers **can be used together** by the help of the **container system**, where each container can uses a different provider.